For the Birds Mini-Course Descriptions

 September 7 -Week 1: Highly adapted to life on the wing, we will go over how swallows and swifts fly and feed, breeding habits, conservation, and general ID tips.

-September 14 -Week 2: In week 2, dive deeper with with your identification skills and begin to distinguish between species.
+September 14 -Week 2: In week 2, dive deeper with your identification skills and begin to distinguish between species.

 September 21 -Week 3: Though Connecticut only sees a handful of swallow and swift species, there are many others throughout the world.
 This week, learn about some of the other species found in the United States and beyond.